pfgithub/blockeditor/README.md

     vscode and switch tabs to debug console, then select rr.
     - an example command is `print &myvar` to get the address of a variable
     - to read memory (vscode's "hex editor" thing doesn't seem to work at all), use `x/LENcb value` eg `x/160cb myslice.ptr`. to read array items, can `print myslice.ptr[index]`

+# Updating Zig

+- Update zig version and zls commit in `README.md`
+- Update zig version in `.github/workflows/main.yml`
+- Update zls commit hash in `packages/texteditor/build.zig.zon` (and remove `.hash = ` to allow zig to download and provide the new hash)
+- Fix any issues (`zig build run` / `zig test`)